Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Introduction

 Both problems of continual learning can be identified with the fact that gradient-descent methods are indifferent to how useful a feature is.
-When a feature becomes oversaturated and unuseful, causing the problem of decaying plasticity, the problem could be overcome by resetting or re-initializing that feature.
-Similarly, when a feature is useful and well-contributing to a task, it could be protected from further change and catastrophic forgetting.
+When a feature becomes difficult to modify, contributing to decaying plasticity, the problem could be overcome by resetting or re-initializing that feature.
+Conversely, when a feature is useful and well-contributing to a task, it could be protected from further change and catastrophic forgetting.
 However, no existing gradient-descent methods contain such capabilities.

 In this paper, we present Utility-based Perturbed Gradient Descent (UPGD), a novel online learning mechanism that protects useful weights or features and perturbs less useful ones based on their utilities.
 UPGD reuses useful features and builds new features based on existing ones, allowing fast adaptation.
 Moreover, UPGD estimates the utility of each weight or feature using linear computational complexity like SGD without storing past samples, making our method computationally scalable.
 Additionally, UPGD does not require the knowledge of task boundaries, making it a task-free continual learning method (Aljundi et al.\ 2019).